 Applying for membership

 It’s straightforward and cost effectiveLearn more

 When it comes to finding your business feet, it’s nice to go at your own pace.
-If you’re a newly-established travel organiser arranging regular or occasional travel, with an annual turnover of less than £150,000, then ABTrust membership could be the best option for you.
+If you’re a newly-established travel organiser looking for tour operator protection and you arrange regular or occasional travel, with an annual turnover of less than £150,000, then ABTrust membership could be the best option for you.

 ABTrust gives you an alternative financial protection option via a trust account.
 Think of it as the first step on the regulatory ladder.
 As your business develops, you will want to consider moving to ABTOT and we can help to make this a seamless process.

 ABTrust in action:

 PLUS as an ABTrust member, you’ll still get access to all the ABTOT Member Benefits.

 What types of companies are accepted for membership into ABTrust?

 ABTrust is aimed at smaller tour operators, occasional travel organisers and charitable groups who may only organise one or two trips a year.
 As a guide, revenue would need to be below £150,000 a year.
 If you are a more established business, we recommend full ABTOT membership and travel bonding.